10 Types of Google Ads You Should Know About!

 Setting up a Local campaign involves several steps:

-1. Sign in to your Google Ads account
+1. Sign in to Google Ads and create a new campaign

-8. Review and launch your campaign
+7. Review and launch

 Local Services Ads are specifically for service-based businesses.
 These ads appear at the top of Google Search results when users look for local services, showcasing your business information and customer reviews.